Charles DouglasCo-Head of M&A

 - Publications & Insights

-- AB InBev, SAB and SAB Zenzele Kabili in the unwind of the SAB Zenzele BEE transaction and the implementation of the new SAB Zenzele Kabili BEE transaction, including the proposed listing of SAB Zenzele Kabili on the BEE Segment of the main board of the JSE.
+- SAB and SAB Zenzele Kabili in the unwind of the SAB Zenzele B-BBEE transaction and the implementation of the new SAB Zenzele Kabili BEE transaction, including the proposed listing of SAB Zenzele Kabili on the BEE Segment of the main board of the JSE;

-- AB InBev, SAB and Kwande Capital in relation to the purchase of the business of Nampak Glass for a consideration of approximately ZAR 1,5 billion.
+- Kwande Capital in relation to the purchase of the business of Nampak Glass for a consideration of approximately ZAR 1.5 billion; and

 - The Rise Fund, African Wildlife Holdings Partnership and Wilderness Holdings in respect of the separate strategic investments by The Rise Fund and AWH in Wilderness Holdings and the subsequent offer by AWH to acquire all of the shares in Wilderness Holdings not already held by AWH and certain excluded shareholders, and the delisting of Wilderness Holdings from the BSE and JSE.